 A raised basin or vessel sink calls for a lower vanity to bring its top edge or rim to a comfortable height.
 How far a particular sink's rim sits from the finished floor is what counts, so calculate the basin's installed height plus the vanity's height, if you aren't using an all-in-one unit.
-Conversely, an under-mount sink can mean even more bending since it sits from a couple to several inches lower than drop-in styles.
+Conversely, an under-mount sink can mean even more bending since it sits lower than drop-in styles.

 Floating or wall-mounted vanities offer airiness, but if they're positioned too low they merely provide somewhere for dust bunnies to burrow.
 Choose a design that leaves enough space underneath without being too high or low for your comfort.
 For someone in a wheelchair, install a floating vanity at an appropriate height for knee space and easy access.

 The countertop typically adds 1/2 to 2 inches of height to the vanity, depending on the material.
 Countertop thickness is also aesthetically important: A thick stone slab, for example, appears more substantial than a thin one, but can perceptively squash a sleek vanity or slender-legged cabinet.

 If you have the skills, revive an old vanity by painting the countertop or by changing its height; add or remove risers or revamp the apron.
 As you mull over an appropriate vanity height, also consider how everything else relates to it, including mirror and toilet size.
 Just as the standard height of a bathroom vanity has inched up over the past decades, traditional toilet height has also grown from 17 to 19 inches, floor to seat.

 - Bob Vila: Bathroom Sinks That Rise Above the Rest

 - National Kitchen and Bath Association: Choosing a Bathroom Vanity Top